Picking - General

 What do each of the performance metrics mean, and how are they calculated?

 ROI = the % return on investment.
-A 10% ROI means if you’d placed $100 on every pick they’ve placed, you would’ve made $10.
+A 10% ROI means if you’d placed 1 unit on every pick placed, you would’ve made 1.1 units back.

 Ranking = Ranking is your rank relative to the other members of the OddsCrowd community.
 The individual sports rank is for picks placed only on individual sports.